ThemeMountain/docs/source/_sartre/sections/hero.blade.md

   <p class="m-0 text-md text-blue-dark">Currently none of the online builders provide a visual way of editing HTML5 video sections.
 You will need to edit HTML in order to customise it, so please read on.</p>
 </div>

-(Caption) HERO With Video Fallback in Gmail Web, from Kant Halloween template

 ### How it works

 The HERO With Video contains a `<video>` tag, inside which we add a `<source>` tag for defining the source of the video.
 The `<video>` tag also has a `poster=""` attribute that defines what image is shown before playing the video.